Co1002/course/README.md

-# HTML / CSS Kurs für den Informatik-Unterricht
+# HTML / CSS Web-Course for the Informatics-Subjects at KAR

-abcdefghijklmnopqrstuvwxyz
+&#169; Made by Colin Djerdak at 2021